Module 11: Move-In & Move-Out Inspections – LandlordPass

 SELECT ALL → COPY

 PRE-MOVE-OUT NOTICE =================== Date: _______________ To: ___________________________________ (Tenant Name) Property: _________________________________ Move-Out Date: _______________ This notice outlines what is expected before the move-out condition inspection (RTB-27).
 TENANT RESPONSIBILITIES AT MOVE-OUT: ------------------------------------- 1.
 Remove ALL personal belongings, furniture, and garbage 2.
 Clean the unit to a reasonable standard: - Oven and stovetop (remove grease and carbon) - Fridge and freezer (empty, defrost if needed, wipe down) - Bathrooms (toilet, tub/shower, sink, mirrors) - All floors (vacuumed/swept and mopped) - Windows and window tracks - Kitchen counters and cabinets (inside and out) - Laundry area (clean lint trap, wipe surfaces) 3.
 Replace any burnt-out light bulbs 4.
 Return ALL keys, fobs, garage remotes, and mail keys 5.
 Patch small nail holes with white filler (if able) 6.
 Do NOT repaint walls without written permission 7.
 Remove all hooks, adhesive strips, and wall anchors WHAT WE WILL CHECK (RTB-27): ------------------------------ Every room will be compared against the move-in report.
 We will photograph each area at the same angles as move-in.
 Damage beyond normal wear and tear will be documented.
+Useful-life depreciation applies per RTB Policy Guideline 40.
 INSPECTION DETAILS: Date: _______________ Time: _______________ Landlord/Agent: _________________________________ Please have the unit ready and be present for the inspection.
-Regards, ___________________________________ (Landlord Name) ___________________________________ (Phone / Email)
+You will be given two opportunities to attend.
+Failure to participate in either may affect your right to have your deposit returned.
+(RTA s.
+36(2)) Regards, ___________________________________ (Landlord Name) ___________________________________ (Phone / Email)

 Move-Out Damage Quote — Copy-Paste Template